 Hello, I'm Justin Lind.

 I am originally from Southern California.
-Before beginning to travel, I had never lived full-time outside of the 805 area code that spans 4 counties.
+Before beginning to travel, I had never lived full-time outside of the 805 area code.

 Growing up, I was extremely active and could never focus on one sport or activity.
 My parents used to joke that my absolute favorite pastime was whatever I was currently doing.